marcysutton/axe-webdriverjs-demo/README.md

 #axe-webdriverjs demo

-How to set up aXe with Selenium WebdriverJS for automated testing.
+How to set up aXe with Selenium WebdriverJS and Jasmine for automated testing.

 ##Requirements
 * Node.js
 * Firefox browser
-* Selenium Webdriver

 ##Installation